Is phage therapy covered by my insurance?

 Unless otherwise indicated, patients must provide both a bacterial sample and a medical history before an assessment and cost estimate can be provided.
 The more detail provided by the patient during the initial registration and in subsequent correspondence, the more quickly and effectively the medical staff can determine if phage therapy is or is not a good option for you.

 Patients should send the designated deposit prior to arriving at the clinic for treatment.
 Please see the section of our web site regarding Payment Instructions (login is required).
-At the end of your treatment at the Phage Therapy Center clinic, you will be invoiced for additional costs, or receive a refund for any unused deposited funds.
+In general you can pay with cash, check, money order, wire transfer or credit card.

 Who pays for travel and lodging?